usnews/brightspot-cms/docs/documentation/getting-started.md

 ![](http://docs.brightspot.s3.amazonaws.com/hello-text.png)

-You will now have the option to add the content that is to be displayed on the page.
-In the `New` drop down select `Text` and add some content.
+You will now have the option to add which object / content will be displayed on the page.
+In the `Create` drop down select the standard `Text` object and add some content.

 Publish.

-#### Create JSP
+**Create JSP**

-You have placed a new content object, `Text` into a template section, and choosen to render the content with a JSP.
+You have placed a new content object, `Text` into a template section, and choosen to render the content with a JSP, which we have pathed to.
 Let's create that JSP.

 Copying the path to the JSP file you have already defined, create your JSP.

-    cd src/main/webapp/WEB-INF
-    mkdir model
-    cd model
-    touch helloWorld.jsp

-Example JSP
+Example JSP:

     <%@ taglib prefix="c" uri="http://java.sun.com/jsp/jstl/core" %>
     <%@ taglib prefix="cms" uri="http://psddev.com/cms" %>

     <h1><c:out value="${content.text}"/></h1>

+Using JSTL we can render `content` and the field within it `text`.

 Save.

-#### Access the Page
+**Access the Page**

 Once the JSP is saved access your page at the defined URL to see your content rendered.